 Alexa Smart Screen SDK Overview

-The Alexa Smart Screen SDK extends the AVS Device SDK to support development for screen-based Alexa Built-in products.
+The Alexa Smart Screen SDK 2.9.x extends the AVS Device SDK version 1.26 to support development for screen-based Alexa Built-in products.
 The Smart Screen SDK enables device makers to build screen-based products that complement Alexa voice responses with rich visual experiences.

-The Alexa Smart Screen SDK GitHub repo includes the following items:
+The Alexa Smart Screen SDK GitHub repository includes the following items:

 - The Alexa Smart Screen SDK